|

 Available Assets and Accounts

-Investors with a Public.com account can buy and sell option contracts, stocks, ETFs, closed-end funds, and alternative assets (such as sports cards and artwork).
-Bonds are in the works but not yet available.
-A discrete account can be opened to trade cryptocurrencies.
-Schwab drops the alternative assets and digital currencies, but adds mutual funds, annuities, forex, and futures contracts.
+With a Public.com account, you can trade options, stocks, ETFs, closed-end funds, and alternative assets (like sports cards and artwork).
+Bonds are coming soon but not available yet.
+There’s a separate account for crypto trading.
+Schwab doesn’t offer these alternative items or digital currencies, but it does add mutual funds, annuities, forex, and futures.

 Winner: Schwab